xuankimtran/docs-1/pages/katalon-studio/docs/create-test-suite.md

    The **Summary tab** shows how many Test Cases was executed and their final status.
 In this use case, we have 5 total Test Cases and they all get Failed status.

-   Along with the Execution log, Katalon Studio automatically consolidates report in JUnit, HTML, PDF and CSV format with one final test result for a test case.
+   Along with the Execution log, Katalon Studio automatically consolidates report in JUnit, HTML, PDF and CSV format with one final test result for a Test Case.
 Also, browser-based or window-based video is recorded accordingly for both run and rerun of a Test Case.

 * In **After finishing test suite, retry**: